PEP 739 – build-details.json

 Type | object |

 Description | Valid module suffixes grouped by type.
-This section SHOULD be equivalent to the
+This section MUST be present if the Python installation

 Examples |